chainflip-io/chainflip-backend/state-chain/pallets/cf-funding/README.md

 #### Address Binding

 Any account may be explicitly *bound* to a single redemption address.
-Henceforth, an redemption request can *only redeem to this exact address*.
+Henceforth, any redemption request from that account can *only redeem to this exact address*.

 Note, address binding is a one-off *irreversible* operation.